 Jill is a Child, Adolescent and Adult Psychotherapist and Supervisor (MA, UKCP and BACP) with 15 years experience of working creatively.
-She is a Registered Training Supervisor at a leading London transpersonal counselling training college and travels all over the world teaching and supervising individuals and groups in sandplay and art.
+She is also an EMDR Therapist.
+Jill is a Registered Training Supervisor at a leading London transpersonal counselling training college and travels all over the world teaching and supervising individuals and groups in sandplay and art.
 Before then, she spent more than 20 years as a presenter on national radio and TV.

 Jill’s courses have already supported hundreds of counsellors, psychotherapists and students to become more expressive in their work and in life.